 The switch for the driver's window has an express-down feature.
 Pull the switch back all the way, release it and the window will lower automatically.
-To stop the window from lowering, push the switch again.
-To partially open the window, pull the switch back and quickly release it.
+To stop the window from lowering, pull the switch again.
+To partially open the window, pull the switch back half way.
+When the switch is released, the window will stop moving.
 To raise the window, hold the switch forward.